orientechnologies/orientdb-docs/internals/Embedded-Server.md

 ## Setting ORIENTDB_HOME

-Some functionality wil not work properly if the system property 'ORIENTDB_HOME' is not set.
+Some functionality will not work properly if the system property 'ORIENTDB_HOME' is not set.
 You can set it programmatically like this:
 ```java
 import com.orientechnologies.orient.server.OServerMain;